Arnav-Salian/Arnav-Salian/README.md

 </div>

 <h1>Arnav Salian</h1>
 <p>BSc Computer Science Graduate from the University of Leicester, achieving First Class Honours with an overall average of 82%.
-My main interests are in networking and systems administration.
 I like working with cloud platforms, particularly AWS, and have designed and deployed real projects using serverless and auto-scaling setups.
-Alongside this, I run my own self-hosted services on Linux (Fedora is my daily driver), which has given me a lot of practical experience with networking.
+Alongside this, I run my own self-hosted services on Linux, which has given me a lot of practical experience with networking.
 I'm a strong believer in open-source, privacy-focused software and actively promote its use wherever I can.</p>

 ### Links
 - **Personal Website**: [arnav.uk](https://arnav.uk)